 On the Switchboard, you’ll see all of the different routes for your address, including any external domains that you’ve added (feel free to add as many as you’d like).
 For each route, you can choose its connection—effectively determining what happens when someone visits your address in that particular way.

-Every omg.lol address comes with five standard routes.
+Every omg.lol address comes with six standard routes.
 Assuming your address is

 foo.omg.lol, your subdomain